Township-of-Clearmount/Municipal-Council/Procedural Info/Orders of the Day.md

 **STATEMENTS BY MEMBERS**

 **TABLING OF DOCUMENTS**
-- 18 December 2024 - Tabling the Number of Homicdes Between 15-18 December 2024
+- 18 December 2024 – koala4life – Tabling the Number of Homicdes Between 15-18 December 2024
-- 19 December 2024 - Tabling the Names of Dangerous Thugs and their Gangs
+- 19 December 2024 – Stanlabs – Tabling the Names of Dangerous Thugs and their Gangs
-- 19 December 2024 - Tabling the Balance of the Consolidated Revenue Fund as of 19 December 2024
+- 19 December 2024 – koala4life – Tabling the Balance of the Consolidated Revenue Fund as of 19 December 2024

 **CONSIDERATION OF MAYORAL NOMINATIONS**
-- 19 December 2024 - TradeEffect for the Chief of the Clearmount Police Department
+- 19 December 2024 – TradeEffect for the Chief of the Clearmount Police Department
-- 19 December 2024 - TVB326 for the Chief of the Clearmount Police Department
+- 19 December 2024 – TVB326 for the Chief of the Clearmount Police Department

 **CONSIDERATION OF BILLS**
 - 16 December 2024 – koala4life – Public Service Employment By-law
 - 17 December 2024 – fibsack – Train and Transit Infrastructure Aesthetic By-law
 - 18 December 2024 – fardback19 – A By-law amending the Criminal Code (Section 1.04)
-- 18 December 2024 - koala4life - A Safer Community By-law
+- 18 December 2024 – koala4life – A Safer Community By-law
-- 19 December 2024 - fibsack - Factory District Zoning and Operation By-law
+- 19 December 2024 – fibsack – Factory District Zoning and Operation By-law
-- 19 December 2024 - Fardback19 - Appropriations By-law of December 2024
+- 19 December 2024 – Fardback19 – Appropriations By-law of December 2024

 **CONSIDERATION OF SUBSTANTIVE MOTIONS**
-- 19 December 2024 - koala4life & RestiveSole267 - Happy Holidays Adjournment Motion
+- 19 December 2024 – koala4life & RestiveSole267 – Happy Holidays Adjournment Motion

 **QUESTION PERIOD**

 **INTRODUCTION OF BILLS**
-- 20 December 2024 - fibsack - Spring Cleaning By-law
+- 20 December 2024 – fibsack – Spring Cleaning By-law
-- 20 December 2024 - Fardback19 - Clearmount Fire Code By-law
+- 20 December 2024 – Fardback19 – Clearmount Fire Code By-law
-- 20 December 2024 - BloodTaker - Clearmount Airspace Safety and Security By-law
+- 20 December 2024 – BloodTaker – Clearmount Airspace Safety and Security By-law
-- 20 December 2024 - TradeEffect - Fuck Crime By-law
+- 20 December 2024 – TradeEffect – Fuck Crime By-law
-- 20 December 2024 - BloodTaker - Clearmount Village Redevelopment Act
+- 20 December 2024 – BloodTaker – Clearmount Village Redevelopment Act

 **INTRODUCTION OF SUBSTANTIVE MOTIONS**